lionleaf/dwitter/README.md

 A platform to write visual art in javascript limited to 140 characters.

+The front-end is currently being rewritten, so please direct frontend development to [dwitter-frontend](https://www.github.com/dwitter-net/dwitter-frontend)

 Available on [dwitter.net](http://dwitter.net)

 Join the chat on [Discord](https://discord.gg/r5nXDsQ)